|Best of all was riding bikes.|

 When negating two or more nouns, English uses "or" as the coordinating conjunction, while German is more likely to use "und," conceptually conjoining the negated items:

 Wir haben keine Äpfel und keine Bananen.
-We have no apples or bananas.
+We don't have apples or bananas.
 Er hat keine Zeit und kein Geld.
 He has no time or money.

 If the idea is "neither ... nor", however, German uses "weder ... noch" instead of "kein":

 Wir haben weder Äpfel noch Bananen.
-We have no apples or bananas.
+We have neither apples nor bananas.
 Er hat weder Zeit noch Geld.
 He has neither time nor money.